zhaojj2209/tp/docs/DeveloperGuide.md

 ### Bookmark transaction

-Bookmark transaction is a transaction that is a template that allows users to create transactions that they make frequently, such as paying phone bills monthly or receiving stipend for being a teaching assistant.
+A bookmark transaction is a template that allows users to create transactions that they make frequently, such as paying phone bills monthly or receiving stipend for being a teaching assistant.
 This feature reduces the hassle of keying in information repeatedly for identical transactions that occur frequently.

-Bookmark Transaction object is made up of 3 fields.
-They are mainly: `Title`, `Amount` and `Category`.
+A `BookmarkTransaction` is made up of 3 fields: `Title`, `Amount` and `Category`.
-The class diagram below depicts the structure of the `BookmarkTransaction`, `BookmarkExpense`, `BookmarkIncome`, `BookmarkExpenseList` and `BookmarkIncomeList` in the Model Component.
+The class diagram below depicts the structure of the `BookmarkTransaction`, `BookmarkExpense`, `BookmarkIncome`, `BookmarkExpenseList` and `BookmarkIncomeList` in the Model component.

-The class diagram below depicts the components involved in the budget feature.

 ![Class Diagram for Bookmark Transaction Class](images/BookmarkTransactionClassDiagram.png)